truenas/documentation/content/GettingStarted/Migrate/MigratePrep.md

 4. Write down, copy, or take screenshots of settings to use in the event of a post-upgrade/migration issue or to duplicate in SCALE.
    Use the checklist below to guide you through this step:

-   <input type="checkbox"> Check the release notes for each major release version - Release notes contain information on feature changes and deprecated services you need to be aware of.
+   <input type="checkbox"> Check the release notes for each major release version.
+Release notes contain information on feature changes and deprecated services you need to be aware of.
 Record the settings for deprecated services, and take the steps documented in the release notes to deploy an alternate solution if you choose.

    <input type="checkbox"> System dataset - Identify your system dataset.
 If you want to use the same dataset for the system dataset in SCALE, note the pool and system dataset.
    When you set up the first required pool on SCALE import this pool first.